Computational Capabilities and Compiler Development for Neutral Atom Quantum Processors: Connecting Tool Developers and Hardware Experts: Compilation for Neutral Atoms

 \item \emph{Shuttling/DPQA:} \ A fundamental advantage of the NAQC platform is the ability to physically move atoms, and hence qubits, rather than relying on virtual SWAP operations.
 High-fidelity shuttling is a promising alternative for gates between distant qubits.
 Additionally, a fully shuttling-based architecture (dynamically field-programmable quantum array - DPQA) might be possible, eliminating the need for virtual swaps altogether.

 \item \emph{Fault-tolerant quantum computing:} \ NAs also offer additional capabilities relevant to future compilation tasks, such as fault-tolerant quantum computing.
-The details of compiling logical circuits are beyond the scope of this work, but for a first discussion, we refer to the recent work on qLDPC codes by~\textcite{xuConstantOverheadFaultTolerantQuantum2023}.
+The details of compiling logical circuits are beyond the scope of this work, but with the recent experimental progress, first work in this direction has been done, in particular discussions on the implementation of qLDPC codes~\citet{xuConstantOverheadFaultTolerantQuantum2023}, surface codes~\cite{viszlaiArchitectureImprovedSurface2023}, and generalized bicycle codes~\cite{viszlaiMatchingGeneralizedBicycleCodes2023}.

 \end{enumerate} Theoretically, it is feasible to combine multiple, or even all, of the aforementioned capabilities.
 For instance, it is possible to harness both physical shuttling operations and virtual SWAP gates within the same computation.
-Alternatively, one could adopt the DPQA approach while organizing atoms into subgroups instead of pairs, thereby utilizing shuttling and the ability to implement multi-qubit gates within the atom subgroups.
-These possibilities lead to a diverse set of compilation tasks and open avenues for further investigation.
+Alternatively, one could adopt the DPQA approach while organizing atoms into subgroups instead of pairs, thereby utilizing shuttling and the ability to implement multi-qubit gates within the atomic subgroups.
+Examples are given by \citet{viszlaiArchitectureImprovedSurface2023} studying possible surface code architectures to take advantage of such a setup, or mapping algorithms taking advantage of using both, gate and shuttling-based mapping techniques~\cite{schmidHybridCircuitMapping2023}.
+Nevertheless, there remains a diverse set of compilation tasks and open avenues for further investigation.